flightphp/skeleton/README.md

 Replace `cool-project-name` with the desired directory name for your new application.

+After you create the project, make sure you go to the `app/config/config.php` and `app/config/services.php` and uncomment the lines related to the database you want to use before you get started.

 **Note:** If you are installing with PHP 8.0 or above and want to use `tracy-extensions` be sure to run `composer require --dev flightphp/tracy-extensions "^0.2"` after the project is created.

 ### Robust Setup of the Application